 “Looking back, I would have never let the first doctor open me up and perform surgery.
 I am glad to have met Dr. Solway and can’t thank him, his medical assistant Sharon Negrete, RMA and additional staff members enough for everything they’ve done.
 I went in at the start of this in pretty bad shape and within three to four months later, I’m doing great.
 I wouldn’t be where I’m at today if it wasn’t for Dr. Solway and his team taking the steps they did to correct my pain and help manage my gout.”

 IBJI can help with treatment and surgery for gout.
-If you need help managing gout or another rheumatologic condition, request an appointment with one of IBJI's Rheumatologists.
+If you need help managing gout or another rheumatologic condition, schedule online with one of IBJI's Rheumatologists.
 If your gout has worsened and you have been instructed to have surgery, our Podiatrists are ready to help.